-Remote jobs can come in different forms: you could be a contractor, working on short term contracts for a specific company, either part time or full time.
+Remote jobs can come in different forms: you could be a contractor, working on short-term contracts for a specific company, either part-time or full-time.

-You could be a full-time employee working for a company but your work location is remote.
-Both options give you a smaller amount of freedom and flexibility compared with freelancing, but what is more important to many is a regular income, over not knowing when freelance clients will process your invoice.
+You could be a full-time employee working for a company, but your work location is remote.
+Both options give you less freedom and flexibility than freelancing, but more important to many is a regular income over not knowing when freelance clients will process your invoice.

 A question often asked by readers is, what is a remote job?

-As an employee, the benefits of having a remote job are: saving time on the daily commute to the office and saving money by not having to pay to get to the office every day.
+As an employee, the benefits of having a remote job are: saving time on the daily commute to the office and saving money by not having to pay to get to the office daily.
 The downsides of having a remote job are isolation and a lack of face-to-face interaction with your work colleagues.

-Types of remote jobs
+Types of Remote Jobs

-Think about the tasks that you complete and do not be put off asking your employer if you feel that they can be completed in a remote location.
+Think about the tasks that you complete, and do not be put off asking your employer if you feel that they can be completed in a remote location.